xXLAOKOONXx/LoLTainer/documentation/user/Actions.md

 # Actions
 This is a list of all Actions available in the app.
+An Action can be attached to an Event so it gets executed, when the Event happens.
+Below you can find all available Actions grouped by the underlying APIs.

-## InGame Actions
+## SoundPlayer
-- PlayerAnyKill: Gets triggered on every kill a player performs.
-Gets triggered before PlayerMultiKills, PlayerFirstBlood or PlayerFirstKill get processed
-- PlayerSingleKill: Gets triggered if the player scores a kill that is first of its kind and not already a multikill (Does not get triggered on FirstBlood(!))
-- PlayerMultiKills (PlayerDoubleKill, PlayerTripleKill, PlayerQuodraKill, PlayerPentaKill): Gets triggered when the player scores a multikill of the respective kind
-- PlayerFirstBlood: Gets triggered when the player scores a first blood, participating in the first blood does not trigger this Action
-- PlayerDragonKill & PlayerBaronKill: Gets triggered if the player does the killing blow of the respective objective, assisting does not trigger this Action
+- Play a sound
+    - Supported formats: wav, mp3
+    - Supported attributes: play duration, start time, volume, player group, play mode (stop other sounds or not)

-## Client Actions
+## Future Actions
-- EnterChampSelect: Gets triggered when the player enters the champion select
-- EnterGame: Get triggered when the player enters the game, this might happen already in loading screen(!)
-- EndGame: Whether win or loose, when the player is no longer in a game this Action gets active
+- SoundPlayer
+    - Play one random sound of a list of sounds
+- OBS
+    - Switch to a specific Scene
+    - Make a specific item in the current scene visible for a specific amount of time
+    - Toggle visibility of a specific item in the current scene
+- LoLClient
+    - SetSummonerIcon